Kiran1689/pulstack/README.md

 ## 🙌 Credits
 Inspired by the power of Pulumi and the simplicity of static hosting.
 Feel free to fork, extend, and customize!

+## 🤝 Contributing
+Contributions, issues and feature requests are welcome!
+Feel free to check [issues page](../../issues).

+## 💬 Need Help?
+Open an issue or start a discussion.
+Let's build better deployments together with pulumi.

+## 🪪 License
+This project is licensed under the [MIT License](./LICENSE).